-What is a job interview and why is it important?
+What is a job interview, and why is it important?

-A job interview is a structured conversation between an employer and a candidate, designed to evaluate the candidate’s suitability for a specific role.
+A job interview is a structured conversation between an employer and a candidate designed to evaluate the candidate’s suitability for a specific role.
 It is one of the most important steps during the recruitment process as it offers both parties a chance to interact and assess compatibility.
 For employers, interviews provide an opportunity to evaluate a candidate’s qualifications, skills and suitability for the role.
-For candidates, it’s a chance to showcase their abilities and determine if the company aligns with their professional goals.
+For candidates, it’s a chance to showcase their abilities and determine whether the company aligns with their professional goals.

 Typically, interviews involve a combination of prepared questions, open-ended discussions and an exploration of the candidate’s background.
 The process may include in-person meetings, phone calls or virtual sessions, depending on the nature of the role and the organisation.